kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 [CrowdSec](https://www.crowdsec.net/) is a cloud-native security solution that aims to protect your infrastructure from bad actors or malicious attacks.

 The LAPI (Local API) is a local API that allows you to interact with your local api instance.
-This service servces the puprose of managing your bouncers, machines, and communicating with CrowdSec remotely.
+This service serves the purpose of managing your bouncers, machines, and communicating with CrowdSec remotely.

 I deployed the LAPI to my cluster using their helm charts.
 You can see my manifests [here](https://github.com/kdwils/homelab/tree/main/monitoring/crowdsec).
 The installation instructions can be found [here](https://app.crowdsec.net/security-engines/setup?distribution=kubernetes).